The Renters Rights Act 2025

 1. Abolition of Section 21 (“No-Fault” Evictions)

-Section 21 will be abolished, meaning landlords can no longer evict tenants without a valid legal reason.
+Section 21 has been abolished, meaning landlords can no longer evict tenants without a valid legal reason.

 • Rent arrears